Design by Konstantin Grcic, 2013.

 Designed with simplicity in mind, the Parrish Café Tables make a suitable companion to the Parrish series lounge and side chairs.
 German designer Konstantin Grcic created these pieces as part of the interior furniture collection for the new Parrish Art Museum in Water Mill on Long Island.
 Opened in the fall of 2012, the barnlike building designed by Herzog and de Meuron is recognized for its elegant, simple interiors.
 The Parrish Café Tables feature a simple circular top in environmentally friendly Trespa composite with bent aluminum legs.
 This subtle design offers a beauty in its simplicity, creating an atmosphere free of distractions to allow for an appreciation of the surrounding space.

 Recipient, ICFF Editors Awards "2013 Best Body of Work".

-The Parrish Chair with Reclaimed Polypropylene Seat is suitable for outdoor use.
+Parrish Tables are suitable for limited outdoor use.

 Designer: Konstantin Grcic

 Konstantin Grcic was born in Munich, Germany in 1965.
 After training as a cabinet maker at Parnham College in England he studied Design at the Royal College of Art in London from 1988-1990.
 Since setting up his own design practice Konstantin Grcic Industrial Design in Munich in 1991 he has developed furniture, products and lighting for some of Europe's leading design companies such as Agape, Authentics, ClassiCon, Driade, Flos, Iittala, Krups, Lamy, Magis, Moormann, Moroso, Muji, Whirlpool.
 Konstantin Grcic creates industrial products widely described as pared down, simple, minimalist.
 What sets him apart from the minimalism in fashion today is that he defines function in human terms, combining maximum formal strictness with considerable mental acuity and humor.